Lijun56/Concurrent_Reccommendation_System/readme.md

 This course's code consists of multiple repositories, all of which have been uploaded to the course Git server.
 To facilitate browsing, each code repository is divided into branches according to chapters.

-For example, the `recall-service` repository has two branches, `cp2` and `cp4`, which correspond to the project code for chapters 2 and 4, respectively.
-If a certain chapter does not have an updated version of the repository, students can use the previous chapter’s code to run the project.

 ## Repository List
 - **dataset**
   - Course project dataset